Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Mathematical formulation of the problem

-$\Psi(\hr) \equiv e^{\zeta(\hr)/2}$ is the curvature profile as it was defined in S\&S and the consistency of this expression with equation \eqref{K_zeta relation} can be verified using the transformation relations given by \eqref{K_zeta system}.
+$\Psi(\hr) \equiv e^{\zeta(\hr)/2}$ is the curvature profile as defined in S\&S and the consistency of this expression with equation \eqref{K_zeta relation} can be verified using the transformation relations given by \eqref{K_zeta system}.

-The relation between $K(r)$ and $\zeta(r)$ can be also found using the definition of $\Gamma$ given in (\ref{U-Gamma_def}) which is directly related to the curvature: at the zero order in $\epsilon$ one obtains
+The relation between $K(r)$ and $\zeta(r)$ can also be found by using the definition of $\Gamma$ given in (\ref{U-Gamma_def}) which is directly related to the curvature: at the zero order in $\epsilon$ one obtains

 which rearranged gives again (\ref{K_zeta relation}).
 Note that for $K(r)r^2=1$ we have a coordinate singularity in the definition of metric \eqref{K_metric} which can be solved with a coordinate transformation, as was pointed out in \cite{Kopp:2010sh}.
-This point is distinguishing between PBHs type I ($K(r)r^2\leq1$) and PBHs type II ($K(r)r^2>1$) (see \cite{Carr:2014pga} for more details), however this second case will not be considerer here because, as we be seen in Section 4, all the range of all possible values of $\delta_c$ is completely described by PBHs Type I.
+This point is distinguishing between PBHs of type I ($K(r)r^2\leq1$) and PBHs of type II ($K(r)r^2>1$) (see \cite{Carr:2014pga} for more details), however the second case will not be considered here because, as we be seen in Section \ref{results}, the range of all possible values of the threshold $\delta_c$ is completely described by PBHs of Type I.

-In general for any given profile $\zeta(\hr)$ one can compute the corresponding $K(r)$ making the derivative of $\zeta(\hr)$ with respect $\hr$ and then changing the comoving radial coordinate with the first expression of \eqref{K_zeta system}.
+In general for any given profile $\zeta(\hr)$ one can compute the corresponding $K(r)$ by making the derivative of $\zeta(\hr)$ with respect $\hr$ and then changing the comoving radial coordinate with the first expression of \eqref{K_zeta system}.
 To obtain the inverse transformations from \eqref{Gamma_K} we can write

 where the second equality has been obtained using \eqref{K_zeta system}.
 As was shown in \cite{Harada:2015yda}, this can then be integrated using the boundary condition at infinity where we assume for simplicity the Universe to be spatially flat